KevinWMatthews/blog_jekyll/_drafts/rust-ownership.md

 This is a "non-lexical lifetime": the scope of the reference ends __before__ the end of the block!
 The lexical unit continues but the compiler considers the reference to be out of scope.

-If you use the reference again, Rust extends the reference's lifetime:
+If the reference is used again, its lifetime is extended:

 ```rust
 fn main() {